Usage

 Downstream DID Issuance

-This process must be carried out by the DID controller, that is, the legal entity that will attest to the downstream DID.
+This process must be carried out by the DID controller, that is, the legal entity whose attestation will appear on the downstream DID.
 The DID controller must itself be the subject of another DID document that is already published.
 We refer to the controller's DID as the upstream DID (uDID).

 Challenge-response protocol